forage

 Ramps

 One of the first things I look forward to in early spring is foraging for ramps.
-They’re nutritious, delicious , and versatile as to its culinary uses.
-Learn how to identify, harvest, and prepare,
+They’re nutritious, delicious, and versatile in their culinary uses.
+Ramps are rich in vitamins A and C and have a garlicky-onion flavor that enhances any dish.
+Traditionally, they’ve been valued for their role in supporting overall health and well-being.
+Learn how to identify, harvest, and prepare this wonderful wild green.

 Stinging Nettles